GportDev/CSC-1300/Notes/Module9.md

 ## Getting the address of a variable

-Since each variable in a program have an address, we just need to use the `&` dereferencing operator to get the address
+Since each variable in a program have an address, we just need to use the `&` <ins>dereference</ins> operator to get the address

 ```cpp
 cout << &variable;